 Knife Maintenance: Tips for Kitchen Knife Set Manufacturers

-- Make sure your manufacturer is using the right material.
+- Make sure your vendor is using the right material.

-- Choose a material that fits the needs of your intended customer.
+- Choose a material that fits the needs of your end customer.

-- Educate the customer about the material you used.
+- Educate the end customer about the material you used.

 - Show customers how even certain stainless steels may need special treatment.

-1. Make sure your manufacturer is using the right material.
+1. Make sure your Vendor is using the right material.